TMD Clinical Examination

 TMJ Palpations: ask the patient to open about 1-1.5 inches and palpate the lateral pole up to 1 pound, in a similar manner as the muscles were palpated.
 Then palpate in a circle around the lateral pole with up to 2-3 pounds in a similar manner as the muscle palpations.

 TMJ sounds: place a finger over the TMJ as the patient opens, closes, and moves laterally.
 It can take up to three movements in each direction before a joint sound may be detected.
-To best detect joint sounds the patient should open fully, completely close and move in each direction as far as possible, even if pain is present.
+To best detect joint sounds the patient should open fully, completely close and move in each side as far as possible, even if pain is present.

-The TMD evaluation is primarily based upon history and clinical evaluation, TMJ imaging is only performed if there is a reasonable expectation that the obtained additional information will influence the patient’s treatment.3 In some cases definitive imaging is needed.
+The TMD evaluation is primarily based upon history and clinical evaluation, TMJ imaging is only performed if there is a reasonable expectation that the obtained additional information will influence the patient’s treatment.4 In some cases definitive imaging is needed.
 To determine the actual position of the articular disc, an MRI provides the best diagnostic information.
 The status of osseous structures such as the condyle, are best viewed with Cone Beam Computed Tomography (CBCT) imaging.
-A review and report by a radiologist, such as an oral and maxillofacial radiologist, is recommended.
+A review and receiving a report by a radiologist, such as an oral and maxillofacial radiologist, is recommended.

-There are other potential assessments that can be used, however, the choice of adjunctive diagnostic procedures should be based upon published, peer-reviewed data showing diagnostic efficacy and safety.9 Additionally, they should only be performed if there is a reasonable expectation that the obtained additional information will influence the patient’s treatment.
+There are other potential assessments that can be used, however, the choice of adjunctive diagnostic procedures should be based upon published, peer-reviewed data showing diagnostic efficacy and safety.10 Additionally, they should only be performed if there is a reasonable expectation that the obtained additional information will influence the patient’s treatment.

 Occasionally, but rarely, aggressive local pathology can present with signs and symptoms similar to TMD and all patients who are being evaluated for TMD should receive a careful and comprehensive head and neck assessment.